-For Phase 1, continue following safety standards for minimum requirements on the Bowls Canada website.
+For Phase 2, continue following safety standards for minimum requirements on the Bowls Canada website.
+At this stage, clubs may wish to consider increasing green maintenance as it continues to align with local municipal and public health physical distancing and safety standards.
 Post COVID-19 symptom signage regarding physical distancing requirements Post protocols for operations and safety